 I have always loved Bruschetta.
 I used to order it all the time at Italian restaurants before I became gluten-free.
 Unfortunately, after I was gluten-free I hit the bruschetta brick wall and it was gone from my diet.
 Thankfully, due to the availability of ‘gf’ baguettes, it’s back on the menu and this time with a twist: Bacon Lettuce and Tomato Bruschetta.

 For those who have not had bruschetta, it’s a thick slice of Italian bread or baguette, drizzled with olive oil and topped traditionally with garlic and chopped tomatoes.
 Like any recipe the toppings can be changed up to suit one’s mood, veering away from tradition.

 Very similar to bruschetta is crostini.
-Crostini is small, thinner pieces of bread (often baguette) which are grilled or toasted and topped with a less bulky option than you’d expect on bruschetta.
-Spreads, pate or cheese would be more typical for crostini, which is served as an appetizer.
+Crostini is small, thinner pieces of bread (often baguette) which are grilled or toasted and topped with a less bulky option than you’d expect on tomato bruschetta.
+Spreads, pate or cheese, would be more typical for crostini, which is served as an appetizer.